 That was the beginning of The Redlands Fourth-of-July Band as it exists today.
 Each year since 1981 the band has continued to grow in numbers, expand its musical repertoire and improve its level of individual musicianship.
 The Sylvan Park and University of Redlands stadium concerts on the 4th of July have become a Redlands tradition.
 In 1987 the band was provided with a permanent home in Sylvan Park -- a bandstand funded by the local Optimists Club.

-For the past thirty six years the band has also provided music for a variety of other community events.
+For the past thirty seven years the band has also provided music for a variety of other community events.
 These have included pre-Fourth of July concerts in the Santa Fe Depot colonnade and the Redlands Bowl, Veterans' Day observances, World Communion Sunday services, the Redlands Quilt Show and the Smiley Library rededication.

 The band has grown in numbers to an average of eighty persons on the 4th of July.
 It is composed entirely of volunteers and no fees have ever been charged for membership.
 It is a community band in the truest sense.